python3statement/python3statement.github.io/_practicalities/intro.md

   dependencies depending on the version of Python.

-# Non recommended mitigation
+# Alternative mitigation

 This is a collection of "mitigation" or "solutions" you will find on the web and that you will hear about.
-This is an attempt to acknowlege them, and explain why they can't work and what are their drawbacks before you attempt to implement them.
+This is an attempt to acknowledge them, and explain why they can't work and what are their drawbacks before you attempt to implement them.